mabdelaal86/djambi/README.md

 * When a Chief leave the Maze, its team still get extra turn.
 * When no player can win, nothing is happen.
-* Edge swipe gesture close the app instead of going back.

 ## Roadmap